 The Treatment of Heartburn in Babies

 Some babies produce too much stomach acid.
-The muscle between the esophagus and the stomach is referred to as the lower esophageal sphincter and opens so food can transition from the esophagus to the stomach.
-Most times, this sphincter closes so acid cannot move back from the stomach into the esophagus.
+The muscle between the esophagus and the stomach is referred to as the lower esophageal sphincter.
+This muscle opens so food can transition from the esophagus to the stomach.
+Most times, this sphincter closes so that acid cannot move back from the stomach into the esophagus.

-What Separates Birth Defects From Birth Injuries
+Birth Defects Versus Birth Injuries

 Birth injuries, however, are typically caused by an error that occurred during the delivery of the child.
-Approximately 7% of all children are born with birth defects, according to the Centers for Disease Control and Prevention (CDC).
+Approximately one in 33 children are born with birth defects, according to the Centers for Disease Control and Prevention (CDC).

 Possible Birth Defects Associated with Zantac Usage